So you’re planning a getaway to St. Martin! An exciting choice!

 Hotel L’Esplanade

-Nestled on a verdant hillside overlooking Grand Case Bay, the exquisite 24-room Hotel L’Esplanade is a boutique standout in St. Martin and one of the best Grand Case hotels.
+Nestled on a verdant hillside overlooking Grand Case Bay, the exquisite 24-room Hotel L’Esplanade is a boutique standout and one of the best St. Martin hotels, French side.
 We’ve stayed here twice now – and loved it both times!

 Options range from cozy studios to spacious one-bedroom suites.
 And each room boasts a full kitchen, Brazilian woodwork, Balinese furniture and private terraces with panoramic ocean views.